isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 These were purpose-built buildings erected for educational use.
 Many of these schools were built in the European architectural style.<br><br>

 -image-<br>
-<b>St Joseph’s Institution building at Bras Basah Road, completed in 1867 (c.
-1900).</b><br>Arshak C Galstaun Collection, courtesy of National Archives of Singapore.
+<strong>St Joseph’s Institution building at Bras Basah Road, completed in 1867 (c.
+1900).</strong><br>Arshak C Galstaun Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>Alsagoff Arabic School, established in 1912, was named after Syed Mohamed Alsagoff, a wealthy Arab merchant and philanthropist.</b><br>© Urban Redevelopment Authority.
+<strong>Alsagoff Arabic School, established in 1912, was named after Syed Mohamed Alsagoff, a wealthy Arab merchant and philanthropist.</strong><br>© Urban Redevelopment Authority.
 All rights reserved.

 -image-<br>
-<b>Tao Nan School (1920s).</b><br>Francis Lee Collection, courtesy of National Archives of Singapore.
+<strong>Tao Nan School (1920s).</strong><br>Francis Lee Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>Raffles Institution at Bras Basah Road (1920).</b><br>Lim Kheng Chye Collection, courtesy of National Archives of Singapore.
+<strong>Raffles Institution at Bras Basah Road (1920).</strong><br>Lim Kheng Chye Collection, courtesy of National Archives of Singapore.

 </p>